stephen-czetty/xen-auto-usb/README.md

 * Automatically adds or removes those devices to or from the xen domain
 * Automatically removes any "stale" devices on startup (devices that were attached, but subsequently removed before startup.)
+* Correctly recovers from a domain reboot (and shutdown with -w)

 ### Contribution guidelines ###